Perianal tumors (previously called anal margin cancers) are sometimes treated differently from anal canal cancers.

 For some people, the cancer will come back in distant sites or organs in the body.
 The most common sites are the liver and lungs.
 The main treatment for this is usually chemo.
 Chemo might not cure the cancer, but it can often help control it and reduce any symptoms it's causing.
 In other cases, surgery or radiation therapy might be options to help treat these cancers.
 But as with chemo, they are unlikely to cure these cancers, so be sure you understand the goal of any treatments offered.

 Clinical trials of newer treatments might also be useful for people with recurrent anal cancer.

 Most people with HIV infection can be given the same treatment as others with anal cancer, and they can have a good outcome.
-Patients who have advanced HIV disease and weakened immune systems may need to have less intensive chemotherapy.
+People with advanced HIV disease and weakened immune systems might need to have less intensive chemotherapy.

 Melanoma doesn’t respond well to chemotherapy or radiation, so surgery to remove the cancer is the main treatment when possible.
 Early stage anal melanomas are treated with surgery to remove the tumor and a rim of surrounding normal tissue (local excision).
 If the tumor is large or has grown into deeper tissues (such as the sphincter muscle) a bigger operation, such as an abdominoperineal resection (APR) might be needed.

 If the melanoma has spread to other organs, it's treated like skin melanoma that has spread, often with immunotherapy or targeted therapy drugs.
 For more information about the treatment of advanced melanoma, see Treating Melanoma Skin Cancer.